 You might feel as if your brain has turned to mush, or you have ‘brain fog‘.

-Life might even feel unreal, as if you are disconnected, floating slightly outside of your body and watching yourself carry on doing things.
-This is called dissociation.
+Life might even feel unreal, as if you are disconnected and floating slightly outside of your body, watching yourself carry on doing things.

 3. You are experiencing physical side effects.

 When your brain decides that there is ‘danger’ around, it triggers the primal ‘fight, flight, or flight’ response.
-Back when we were ‘cave people’ these responses where helpful, but nowadays the overload of adrenaline they involve just leave you with a racing heartbeat, muscle tension, headaches, stomach upset, and random aches and pains.
+This sends a cocktail of chemicals and hormones through your body that can manifest as things like a racing heartbeat, muscle tension, headaches, stomach upset, and random aches and pains.

 4. You feel strangely exhausted.

-When the mind is struggling to make sense of a difficult situation is doesn’t leave much headspace to deal with everything else that needs our attention.
+When the mind is struggling to make sense of a difficult situation?
+It doesn’t leave much headspace to deal with everything else that needs our attention.

-nanimous thoughts like “I am bigger than this and I am free I will change entirely” give way to victim thinking, like “how can this really be happening to me”.
-Then there is the cycle of guilt (it’s all my fault), shame (what will people think) and blame (I hate them for doing this).
+There can also be a cycle of guilt (it’s all my fault), shame (what will people think) and blame (I hate them for doing this to me).

 6. You feel like – and are acting like – someone else entirely.

-Often with shock you’ll suffer a bit of a personality change.
-If you are usually social, you might just want to be totally alone and ‘hide out’.
-Or if you are often the sort to take time out by yourself and be practical, you might find yourself going out every night.
-This can also manifest as unusual behaviour for you, like drinking when you usually don’t, or going on shopping binges.
+You could suffer a bit of a temporary personality change after a shock.
+If you are usually social, you might just want to be alone and hide out at home.
+Or if you are often the sort to take time out by yourself and be practical, you might find yourself going out every night, drinking when you usually don’t, or doing things like compulsive shopping.

 WHEN WILL MY EMOTIONAL SHOCK STOP?

-We all have unique personalities and unique pasts.
-Trauma will interact with your own vulnerabilities and previous difficult experiences.
+Traumatic experiences will interact with your personal vulnerabilities and previous difficult experiences.

-Some people recover in several days, some in several weeks, and for some, shock can go on for about six weeks or slightly more.
+So some people recover from emotional shock in several hours.
+Others in several days, some in several weeks.
+And for some, depending on what they go through, shock can even go on for six weeks or more.

-It’s also possible to experience delayed emotional shock.
+Note that it is also possible to experience ‘delayed’ emotional shock.
 So you might think an event has not upset you, only to feel symptoms days or weeks later.